-2020 was a tough year for retailers and restaurants as the pandemic disrupted normal business operations, required new precautions, disrupted supply chains, and forced many to rethink how to engage with their customers.
-Given all the obstacles, it wouldn't have been surprising if any of the longstanding Children's Miracle Network partners would have opted out of their annual fundraising campaigns.
+2020 was a tough year for retailers and restaurants as the pandemic disrupted normal business operations, required new precautions, and forced many to rethink how to engage with their customers.
+Given all the obstacles, it wouldn't have been surprising if any of the long-standing Children's Miracle Network partners would have opted out of their annual fundraising campaigns.
 "Not a chance," said Rob Lynch, manager of the southwest Westlake Ace in Topeka.
-"In fact we did very well, and may be up from last year."
+"In fact our fundraising did very well, and may be up from last year."
 He attributes part of that success to his team stressing that funds raised stay local and help area kids.
 "Given everything going on this year, I think that made a difference," he said.
-"Folks seemed more giving."
 Lynch is proud of the work his store does every year for CMN at Stormont Vail Health.
 "It's a good thing.
-I'm glad tha VZt we do it and are able to help children in our community."
+I'm glad that we do it and are able to help children in our community."